eclipse-che/che-machine-exec/CONTRIBUTING.md

 clones che-machine-exec source code to the folder `/projects/src/github.com/eclipse/che-machine-exec`.
 This source code available inside development linux containers with names `dev` and `theia-dev`.

-#### 'dev' container target

-che-machine-exec is written on the programming language golang, that's why development container `dev` contains pre-installed golang binaries to be able to compile, test and launch che-machine-exec binary.
-Also `dev` container contains pre-installed `dep` tool to manage golang dependencies.

-> See more: [Dockerfile](dockerfiles/dev/Dockerfile) for `dev` container image .

 #### 'theia-dev' container target

 To test che-machine-exec with ui-part you can use [che-theia](https://github.com/eclipse/che-theia.git).